 [Warning: This column contains various words generally considered not suitable for polite company.
 I won't tell if you won't.
 A couple months ago, I wrote that I wanted to try to "keep this column from descending entirely into the gutter"; what with that last column and this one, I seem to have given up on that attempt entirely.]

 Many writers have gone to great lengths to avoid using the word "fuck" in print.
 One story took the option of simply leaving out all overtly sexual words—you could tell what word was missing from context.
-Robert Anton Wilson, in one book, replaced all overtly sexual words with the names of anti-pornography public figures (as in "He stroked his Potter Stewart as he looked at her firm round Brownmillers"); again, there was never any doubt about what the intended words were.
+Robert Anton Wilson, in one book, replaced all overtly sexual words with the names of anti-pornography public figures [edited in 2019 to remove a line that I’m no longer comfortable with; like Wilson’s text, it used the names Potter Stewart and Brownmiller in place of body parts]; again, there was never any doubt about what the intended words were.
 Norman Mailer apparently used the word "fug" in place of "fuck" (prompting Tallulah Bankhead, on meeting him at a party, to allegedly say, "So you're the young man who doesn't know how to spell 'fuck'! ") And Dashiell Hammet used this elegant device to sidestep the word while retaining the coarseness of the phrase:

 "The boy spoke two words, the first a short guttural verb, the second 'you.'"

 —The Maltese Falcon, p.
 98